Iwao Hakamata: Murder and trial

-Hakamata supporters said the case was full of holes, arguing that the alleged murder weapon – a fruit knife with a 12cm blade – could not have withstood the forty stabbings of the victims without sustaining significant damage, and that the pajamas used to justify the arrest had disappeared and been replaced with the bloody clothing.
+Hakamata supporters said the case was full of holes, arguing that the alleged murder weapon – a fruit knife with a 12 cm blade – could not have withstood the forty stabbings of the victims without sustaining significant damage, and that the pajamas used to justify the arrest had disappeared and been replaced with the bloody clothing.
 The clothes were too small for Hakamata, but the prosecution argued that they had shrunk in the miso tank.
 The prosecution also claimed that the "B" label on the clothing indicated it was size medium and thus would have fit Hakamata.
 However, the "B" on the label indicated the colour black, not the size.
 The blood stains on the clothes were too dark and the colour of the clothes too light to have been lying in the miso tank.

 The Shizuoka District Court discounted part of Hakamata's confession and chided the police for their interrogation tactics.
 Nonetheless, on 11 September 1968, the three-judge panel found Hakamata guilty and sentenced him to death.
 The Japan Pro Boxing Association alleged that prejudice against boxers was involved, and said the principle of innocent until proven guilty had been violated because of rampant press reports declaring Hakamata guilty.
 A subsequent appeal to the Tokyo High Court was denied and the Supreme Court of Japan upheld the death sentence in November 1980.

 Hakamata maintained his innocence, writing to his son in 1983: "I will prove to you that your dad never killed anybody, and it is the police who know it best and it is the judges who feel sorry.
 I will break this iron chain and return to you."
 Although Hakamata remained on death row, he was not executed because the Minister of Justice refused to sign his death warrant, suspecting that the conviction was not certain.
 Like most death row inmates, Hakamata was placed in solitary confinement throughout his prison stay.
 He was not permitted to talk to guards, and was rarely allowed visitors.
 Hakamata served nearly 50 years on death row, 30 of which were spent in solitary confinement.
 Hakamata was baptized a Catholic with the baptismal name "Paul" in 1984.